xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractsectiondeftypebase/memberdefs.md

+Collection of member definition data models.

 ## Signature

 ```typescript
 memberDefs?: MemberDefDataModel[] | undefined;
 ```

+## Remarks

+Optional array containing detailed member definitions for this section.
+This collection is mutually exclusive with the members array, as per the XML schema choice constraint.
+Each member definition provides comprehensive information about documented entities.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>